dhemery/DHE-Modules/modules/truth.md

 ---
 <img class="faceplate" src="truth.svg" alt="The Truth 3 Faceplate" />

-Applies a custom-designed truth table to a set of inputs.
+Customizable truth tables with 2, 3, or 4 inputs.

-_Truth 3_ is shown.
+_Truth 3_ is shown, and described below.
-_Truth 4_ offers similar functionality,
+_Truth 2_ and _Truth 4_ offer similar functionality,
-but for 4 inputs.
+with 2 and 4 inputs, respectively.

+## Controls

-## Inputs
+### Inputs
 - **A**, **B**, and **C:**
     The input signals for the truth table.
     A voltage above 0.5V (half a volt)